videoDAC/livepeer-broadcaster/README.md

 sudo journalctl -f --unit=simple-streaming-server.service
 ```

+Note: by default, the `simple-streaming-server` will only accept inbound `rtmp` content and serve outbound `http` content _from and to localhost_ (`127.0.0.1`).
+To open ports to remote hosts, change the corresponding configuration to `0.0.0.0` and run `sudo systemctl daemon-reload`, then `sudo systemctl restart simple-streaming-server.service`.

 ### `publish-test-source.service`

 0. Ensure the `FFmpeg` has been [downloaded and installed on the underlying system](#minimum-setup)